-We opened the first two EchoPark[®] locations in November and December 2014, and we opened the third location in January 2015.
-Our EchoPark[®] business operates independently from our previously existing new and used dealership sales operations and offers customers an exciting shopping and buying experience.
+We opened the first two EchoPark[®] locations in November and December 2014, and we opened the third location in January 2015 and the fourth and fifth locations in June 2016.
+We expect to open an additional EchoPark[®] store in Colorado in the first half of 2017, and have begun the process of expanding EchoPark[®] operations into additional markets in North Carolina, South Carolina and Texas with operations in these markets expected to begin in 2017 and 2018.
+Our EchoPark[®] business operates independently from our franchised new and used dealership sales operations and offers customers an exciting shopping and buying experience.